SheteUC/market-gap/README.md

 The multi-agent **backend** (Orchestrator → Market-Research → Market-Analyzer → Social-Listener) is fully functional and passes all automated tests.
 However, the **Next.js front-end is still under heavy development** – navigation works, but many pages show placeholder data and WebSocket updates are stubbed.
 Use the provided scripts (`npm run test:simple`) or the API endpoints to exercise the workflow until the UI is finished.

+## 🔄 Idea Loop (Hackathon Demo)

+For demo speed we run **one** Solution-Generator pass and stop.
+Novelty & competitor checks can be re-enabled after the event.

 ---